 Technological, economic, and demographic changes have had profound effects on the social and political landscape.
 People readily broadcast their own values and look for similar transparency—and alignment—from others.
-The seven drivers of change below are defining the future contours of society and politics in the United States.
+The drivers of change below are defining the future contours of society and politics in the United States.

 Inequality in America is growing worse, though there are scattered signs of progress.
 Since the 1970s, income inequality and the share of wealth in the hands of the most advantaged 1 percent of Americans have been rising, though poverty has declined.
 Americans face a widening opportunity gap as a function of socioeconomic status, as well as significant racial, ethnic, and socioeconomic gaps in primary, secondary, and postsecondary education—though some of these gaps are shrinking.